Evangeline Thillayampalam

 Evangeline Mutthama Thillayampalam (c.
-1900 - 23 November 1976) was a Sri Lankan educator.
+1900 – 23 November 1976) was a Sri Lankan educator.

 Biography

 Thillayampalam was from Allaipiddi in the Jaffna Peninsula.
 She attended Chundikuli Girls' College in Jaffna.
 She went on to complete a master's degree in science at the University of Allahabad in Uttar Pradesh, India, followed by a doctorate at Columbia University, New York.
 She became a lecturer in Lucknow, India, at Isabella Thoburn College.

 In 1941, Thillayampalam returned to Sri Lanka and in 1943 was appointed principal of her former school, Chundikuli Girls' College.
-She was the first Sri Lankan principal of the school.
+She was the first Sri Lankan and the first non-European principal of the institution, which had previously been led exclusively by British missionaries since its founding in 1896.
+Her appointment marked a significant shift in the school's leadership, breaking a nearly five-decade tradition of European missionary principals.

+In popular culture

+Thillayampalam is a relative of the Australian singer-songwriter Guy Sebastian, as revealed in a 2026 episode of the television series Who Do You Think You Are?.